cunarist/rinf/documentation/docs/applying-template.md

 cargo install rinf
 ```

-Then, simply run this in the command-line from your Flutter project's directory.
+Then, simply run this in the command-line[^2] from your Flutter project's directory.

+[^2]: If you encounter issues with the automated `protoc` installation, likely due to GitHub API access restrictions, you can [manually install it](https://grpc.io/docs/protoc-installation/) on your machine and add it to PATH.
+You can verify the installation by running the command `protoc --version` to ensure that the Protobuf compiler is ready on your machine.
+Rinf will detect and use the manually installed `protoc` if it exists.

 ```bash title="CLI"
 rinf template